 Oh, and he doesn't just hide his face, he also edits his voice by raising the pitch to a comically high level.
 It gives him a lot of extra personality while maintaining a certain level of anonymity and privacy.

-Also, video ideas for this channel aren't difficult at all since new memes sproat up all day everyday.
+Also, video ideas for this channel aren't difficult at all since new memes sprout up all day every day.
 You can create awesome videos and a profitable channel just by reacting to 12-15 memes per video!

 #2 SubReddit Recaps

 Reddit has a massive amount of funny, weird, creepy and all-around entertaining content just waiting for a moment in the spotlight.
 You can easily compile a collection of posts to share, read and react to on your YouTube channel.

 Motivational YouTube channels are extremely popular.
 They are often driven by compilation videos from industry leaders in the motivational speaking space.